 - Floodplain Management

 A separate page for information on the National Flood Insurance Program (NFIP) compliance with the Endangered Species Act (ESA) is available.

 Hazard Mitigation Branch

 - Hazard Mitigation Grant Program (HMGP) assists in implementing long-term hazard mitigation measures following a major disaster.

 Environmental Planning and Historic Preservation (EHP) Program

 The Environmental Planning and Historic Preservation (EHP) program integrates the protection and enhancement of environmental, historic, and cultural resources into FEMA's mission, programs and activities.
 It ensures that FEMA's activities including facility management, its Public and Individual Assistance programs, and all Hazard Mitigation and Emergency Preparedness grants comply with federal environmental and historic preservation laws and executive orders.
-EHP also provides environmental and historic preservation technical assistance to FEMA staff, local, sate and federal partners.
+EHP also provides environmental and historic preservation technical assistance to FEMA staff, local, state and federal partners.

 Currently, Region X is preparing an Environmental Impact Statement (EIS) with federal, state and local partners.
 The purpose of the Southern Flow Corridor EIS project in Tillamook County, Oregon is to reduce flood damage and restore habitat in the Tillamook Bay estuary.

 The Advisory Council on Historic Preservation (ACHP) is an independent federal agency that promotes the preservation, enhancement, and productive use of our nation's historic resources, and advises the President and Congress on national historic preservation policy.